trimstray/the-practical-linux-hardening-guide/README.md

 **The Practical Linux Hardening Guide** provides a high-level overview of the hardening GNU/Linux systems.
 It is not an official standard or handbook but it _touches_ and _use_ industry standards.

 This guide also provides you with _practical step-by-step instructions_ for building your own hardened systems and services.
-One of the main goals of this guide is to create a single document covering _internal_ and _external_ threats.
+One of the main goals is to create a single document covering _internal_ and _external_ threats.

-A few simple rules for this project:
+A few rules for this project:

 - useful, simple and not tiring
 - include a lot of security tips from the C2S/CIS